pololu/rpicsim/docs/Flaws.md

 This is a side feature of RPicSim, and not required for simulation.

-Stack trace will show slightly wrong values for PIC18
+Stack trace will show slightly wrong values for PIC18 microcontrollers
 ----
 _Type: RPicSim bug_

-For the PIC18, {RPicSim::Pic#stack_trace} will probably show values that are too high by one because it does not account for the fact that PIC18 instructions take two bytes.
+For the PIC18, {RPicSim::Sim#stack_trace} will probably show values that are too high by one because it does not account for the fact that PIC18 instructions take two bytes.

 Cannot detect PIC model from COF file
 ----
 _Type: RPicSim missing feature_

-The MPLAB X code might allow RPicSim to detect the type of PIC used from the COF file so that the user does not have to specify it when creating a {RPicSim::ProgramFile} or a subclass of {RPicSim::Pic}.
+The MPLAB X code might allow RPicSim to detect the PIC device name from the COF file so that the user does not have to specify it when creating a {RPicSim::ProgramFile} or a subclass of {RPicSim::Sim}.
-Currently RPicSim requires the user to always specify the PIC model.
+Currently RPicSim requires the user to always specify the PIC device name.

 Not tested on Linux and Mac OS X